-For many, 70 is the new 50, and boomers who have been pushing the envelope -- and themselves -- since they were kids are not willing to stop just because they're older.
+For many, 70 is the new 50, and boomers who have been pushing the envelope — and themselves — since they were kids are not willing to stop just because they're older.
 For these hardy souls, many adventures await.
 Some require physical stamina; some require courage; and some just a sense of wonder.
-Here are 13 thrills throughout North America that range in price from about $25 a day to once-in-a-lifetime splurges.
+Here are 21 thrills throughout North America that range in price from about $25 a day to once-in-a-lifetime splurges.

 One of the most famous trails in the world, the 2,200-mile Appalachian Trail runs from Georgia to Maine.
 Very fit hikers may be able to conquer it in a season, but others can opt for shorter treks.
 Although there's no fee or permit required, a few state and national parks and forests along the way charge for permits or campsites and the average cost of "thru-hiking" the trail is estimated at about $2 a mile, plus gear.
 The Appalachian Long Distance Hikers Association has a directory of hikers who can offer advice, and it sells an invaluable guide (free to members).

 Paddlers can find delightful treks along waterways throughout the country, and parks in just about every state offer someplace to dip an oar for a day or days on end.
 Canoe rental costs vary by park, and many parks have camping areas, cabins, or lodges also at reasonable prices.
 For those who are more ambitious, Row Adventures provides an opportunity to travel the Missouri River in long canoes the way Lewis and Clark did.
 Five-day trips include meals and tent accommodations for $1,400.
 For grandparents, there's a 20 percent discount.

 Thrill-seekers can get an adrenaline rush and unparalleled views at the same time with zip lining.
 It's scary but safe.
 River Riders Family Adventure Resort in West Virginia offers an easy "canopy" tour where the zip line is only 65 feet off the ground and there are two guides on every line.
 The outfit also has a self-guided aerial adventure park for more-adept zip liners who want a more challenging experience.
 Canopy tours start at $69, and two-hour stints at the adventure park start at $44.